 This shop has been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #CollectiveBias #PersilLaundry

-How do you know when it’s time to clean your washing machine?
+How do you know when it is time to clean your washing machine?

 Well, in our case, it was more than obvious!
 If dirty pictures gross you out – quick, scroll ahead!

 Yuck, right?
-It was clearly time to clean our washing machine.
+It was clearly time to clean our front loading washing machine.

-Here’s some tall tale signs that you need to clean your washing machine:
+Here’s some tall tale signs that you need to clean your washer:

-- You know when you’re using an awesome odor fighting laundry detergent and there’s still a weird smell being left behind in your clothes, it’s time to clean your washing machine out!
+- You know when even though you’re using an awesome odor fighting laundry detergent and there’s still a weird smell being left behind in your clothes, it’s time to clean your washing machine out!

 - Open the door and take a big whiff – if it smells musty, moldy or just gross, it’s time to learn how to clean your washing machine.

-- Peel back the seal of your rubber gasket…if you see mold it’s time.
+- Peel back the seal of your rubber gasket…if you see mold or any yuckiness, it’s time.

 - Cleaning vinegar